Opiskull/Blog/content/post/new-docker-server.md

 My blog is generated with [Hugo](https://gohugo.io/) a static site generator.
 With that I don't need to setup PHP or something else and without one of these there are also no security problems.
 The content of the blog is in a Git-Repository that is hosted on GitHub https://github.com/Opiskull/blog.

-The idea behind this setup was to publish ah new version of the blog on each commit.
+The idea behind this setup was to publish a new version of the blog on each commit.
 For that to work I needed to setup a web hook with a little script to build the site.
 As the webhook server I searched for a solution in Go and found one [adnanh/webhook](https://github.com/adnanh/webhook).
 Another good thing about that library was that someone already build a docker-image [almir/webhook](https://hub.docker.com/r/almir/webhook/) that could be used as a base.